wagov/soc-onboarding/technical-guidance/baseline-event-ingestion.md

 4. [EmailMessage](https://stix2.readthedocs.io/en/latest/api/v21/stix2.v21.observables.html#stix2.v21.observables.EmailMessage) (date, subject, from, to most relevant)
 5. [File](https://stix2.readthedocs.io/en/latest/api/v21/stix2.v21.observables.html#stix2.v21.observables.File) (SHA256 hash most relevant)

+> Futher information of the purpose of STIX 2.1 and the observable objects can be found [here](https://oasis-open.github.io/cti-documentation/stix/intro.html).

 ## Detection Assets

-The below is a high level summary of assets from which log information should typically be collected from / about.
-Subsequent queries will refer to these assets.
+The below is a high level summary of assets and services from where security logs should typically be collected.
+Subsequent detection queries will refer to these assets.

 - **Endpoints** - Devices that users access organisational resources from
 - **Servers** - Hypervisors, Servers, Container Platforms